AnyChart/docs.anychart.com/Graphics/Quick_Start.md

 ## The result

-After all these steps you should have the following result.
-You can launch and explore this [GraphicsJS Drawing Sample in the Playground](http://playground.anychart.com/docs/latest/samples/GFX_quick_start-plain).
+After all these steps you should have the following result:

 {sample}GFX\_quick\_start{sample}